-Coworking isn’t only about accommodating remote workers.
-It’s important to commercial real estate because it benefits both companies and their employees equally.
-Coworking takes the most important and expensive business cost—the workplace—and turns it into a service.
+Coworking isn’t only about accommodating remote and hybrid workers.
+It’s vital to commercial real estate because it benefits both companies and their employees equally.
+Coworking takes the most important and expensive business cost — the workplace — and turns it into a service.
 The space-as-a-service model unburdens balance sheets and creates workforce flexibility.

-Outside of cloud computing technologies, coworking stands to be the biggest driver in the next evolution of how, where, and when we work.
+Outside cloud computing technologies, coworking is the biggest driver in the next evolution of how, where, and when we work.

 A quick look at coworking space pros and cons

-The reason behind coworking’s growing importance has to do with its balance of benefits vs. drawbacks.
+Coworking’s growing significance is due to its balance of benefits vs. drawbacks.
 Coworking space pros and cons are simple and equally proportioned, but the value of benefits significantly outweighs any drawbacks.
-Take a look:

-Coworking benefits both companies and employees.
+As previously mentioned, coworking benefits both companies and employees.
 For companies, it’s all about cost savings.
-On the employee side, it’s about having the freedom to work in a way that’s best for every individual.
-As the demise of the traditional workplace creates more remote workers, benefits will increase:
+On the employee side, it’s about having the freedom to work in the best way for everyone.
+As remote and hybrid work models continue to become more popular, benefits will increase:

 - Allows employees to work remotely in a professional setting

-- May prove more cost-effective for businesses, opposed to a larger lease
+- May prove more cost-effective for businesses as opposed to a larger lease

 - Improves networking opportunities for mobile workers